shesgottadevelopit/practicalJS-TodoList/notes-2.md

 DOM - Document Object Model
 - HTML is plain text that gives the browser info about the page but the DOM is what the browser understands this document to be
-- The browser's interpretation of your HTML is the DOM **The Lynda.com JS Essential course helps explain what the DOM is and how it relates to HTML and JS**
+- The browser's interpretation of your HTML is the DOM

+**The Lynda.com JS Essential course helps explain what the DOM is and how it relates to HTML and JS.
+So if anyone is reading this, I'd suggest you check out their resource**

 This course's explanation: "JavaScript is a language that the browser reads and does stuff with.
 But the DOM is where that stuff happens.
 In fact a lot of what you might think of as a "JavaScript Thing" is more accurately a "DOM API"."